agrija9/Rosbag-Analyser/README.md

   <b>This shows the filtering of rostopics in the graph</b!-->
 </p>

-## Filtering or rostopics in the timeline
+## Filtering of rostopics in the timeline

 <p align="center">
   <br><br>